Psychtoolbox-3/psychtoolbox-3.github.com/docs/GetSecs-AllClocks.md

 'syncErrorSecs' How tightly together did the returned clock times get queried?
 A
 measure of confidence as to how much all returned times actually denote the same
 point in physical time.

+'MonotonicTime' is system monotonic timebase, not subject to administrator or
+NTP time adjustments, with a zero point at operating system boot time.
+Identical
+to 'GetSecsTime' on Windows and macOS, identical to Posix clock CLOCK\_MONOTONIC
+on GNU/Linux.

 The input argument 'maxError' allows to set an allowable upper bound to
 'syncErrorSecs'.
 The default value is 20 microseconds.
 The function will try up